 “To satisfy our customers’ needs, we’ll give them what they want, not what we want to give them.”
 Steve James

-Don’t miss our next article which is going to present the set of business terms useful for UI/UX and graphic designers in terms of marketing and user research.
+Don’t miss our next article which presents the set of business abbreviations useful for UI/UX and graphic designers in terms of marketing and user research.
 Stay tuned!

 Welcome to read or download free ebook Design for Business